 The Bank of Canada today announced that it is maintaining its target for the overnight rate at 3 per cent.
 The operating band for the overnight rate is unchanged, and the Bank Rate remains at 3 1/4 per cent.

-Given these developments, the Bank judges that the current level of the target for the overnight rate remains appropriately accommodative.
-The Bank will continue to monitor carefully economic and financial developments in the Canadian and global economies, together with the evolution of risks, and set monetary policy consistent with achieving the 2 per cent inflation target over the medium term.
+Against this backdrop, the Bank judges that the current level of the target for the overnight rate remains appropriate.
+The Bank will continue to monitor carefully the evolution of risks, together with economic and financial developments in the Canadian and global economies, and set monetary policy consistent with achieving the inflation target over the medium term.